DS-100/sp23/syllabus.md

 We recognize that our students come from varied backgrounds and have widely-varying experiences.
 If you encounter extenuating circumstances at anytime in the semester, please do not hesitate to let us know.
 The sooner we are made aware, the more options we have available to us to help you.

 The [**Extenuating Circumstances Form**](https://docs.google.com/forms/d/e/1FAIpQLSf39rTqkAmLRDg9n0uf-1DD7UfhkBDrWR2wNzgYo9avIyCK8w/viewform?usp=sf_link){:target="_blank"} is for any circumstances that cannot be resolved via the grace period policy above.
 Within two business days of filling out the form, a course staff will reach out to you and provide a space for conversation, as well as to arrange course/grading accommodations as necessary.
-For more information, please email our Communications TA [{{page.course.comms_ta}}](mailto: {{page.course.comms_email}}).
+For more information, please email our [{{page.course.comms_ta}}](mailto: {{page.course.comms_email}}).

 We recognize that at times, it can be difficult to manage your course performance---particularly in such a huge course, and particularly at Berkeley's high standards.
 Sometimes emergencies just come up (personal health emergency, family emergency, etc.).